kelibst/ninjaskrill/README.md

 - Deployed the app to Netlify;
 - Translated business requirements into software solutions;
 - Multitasked and effectively manage time and prioritization;
-- Used strong English verbal communication;
 - Used strong English written communication;
 - Communicated information effectively to technical people.

+Game Design Documentation I made on day 2: [GDD](src/assets/gdd.md)

 # How to play

-- Bein a ninja is often a lot of hard work, but not this time.
+- Being a ninja is often a lot of hard work, but not this time.
-- In this game you simply have to keep clicking on your screen and avoid danger
+- In this game you simply have to keep clicking on your screen and avoid danger.
+- Click or tap the screen to jump.
+You can jump twice, you are a Ninja.
+Ninja's can do that.
+- Try to become a `Black Ninja` by beating the Highest score.
+- The game has:
+    - A score button to display a list of High scores and their users.
+    - A credit button to list credits.
+    - A How to button to guide users on how to play the game.

 ## Built with